Harvard Westlake Debates

 1. Clarity > speed: Clarity helps everyone.
 Please slow down for online debate.
 You should not speak as fast as you did in person.
 Much like video is transmitted through frames rather than continuous like in real life, sound is transmitted through tiny segments.
 These segments are not engineered for spreading.

-2. Neg positions: I find myself voting more often on the "top part" of any neg position.
+2. Solvency/Link Chains: I find myself voting more often on the "top part" of any neg position.
 Explain how the plan causes the DA, how the CP solves the case (and how it works!), and how the K links to the aff and how the world of the alt functions.
 Similarly, I prefer CPs with solvency advocates (and without a single card they are probably unpredictable).
 I love when the K or DA turns the case and solves X impact.
 If you don't explain the link to the case and how you get to the impact, it doesn't matter if you're winning impact calculus.
+Tell a coherent story, please!

 High School LD Specific: